The rapid rise in digital activity has created new opportunities for fraudsters

 In this blog, we’ll be exploring the key types of fraud, how and why they’re changing, and what lenders can do to protect themselves and their customers.
 Firstly, let’s look at the three key types of fraud:

-- What is first party fraud?
+What is first-party fraud?

-- What is second party fraud?
+What is first-party fraud?